-A by-the-numbers look at how you should be job searching.
+A by-the-numbers look at how you can improve your job search.
 [TWEET]

 You don’t need me to tell you that there’s a lot of job advice available on the web these days.
 A few clicks of the mouse, and you’re sure to find thousands of articles on every single job-search topic, from writing your resume to negotiating your salary.
 With so much information available at your fingertips, it can be difficult to know what to pay attention to.
 Below I’ve gathered some of the most solid job-hunt statistics around to help you develop an effective strategy for your search.